Chinese students return to virus quarantine in Singapore

-The city-state said this week it is contacting some 2,000 people with recent travel history to China’s Hubei province - the center of an outbreak that has claimed over 130 lives - and will isolate some at home or other facilities like campuses, military barracks or outdoor centers.
+The city-state said this week it is contacting some 2,000 people with recent travel history to China’s Hubei province - the centre of an outbreak that has claimed over 130 lives - and will isolate some at home or other facilities like campuses, military barracks or outdoor centres.

 The travel and tourism hub was one of the worst hit countries outside China during a similar outbreak of the Severe Acute Respiratory Syndrome (SARS) virus in 2003 and has reported seven coronavirus cases to date.